Best Solar Companies in Florida

 2018

 ShopSolar is a great option if you want to install solar panels yourself.
-The online store has solar panel brands like Panasonic, REC, Renogy, Canadian Solar and EcoFlow.
-We like that it has free shipping on all solar kits, a price-match guarantee and lifetime customer support.
+The online retailer sells custom solar kits, panels and other equipment like generators, batteries, cables and racks.
+You can find top-quality brands like Panasonic, REC, Renogy, Canadian Solar and EcoFlow.
+Orders typically arrive within 10 business days.

 » DIY SOLAR PANELS: Pros, cons and installation guide